Pro-tip #6

 Tonal Characteristics:

 Passive pickups are known for their warm, organic and natural tone.
-They often provide a more natural representation of the instrument's sound, with a smooth roll-off in the high frequencies. • While the tonal shaping options may be limited compared to active instruments, some players prefer the straightforward nature of passive tone controls.
+They often provide a more natural representation of the instrument's sound, with a smooth roll-off in the high frequencies.

 Battery-free Operation: